KTH-IV1201/bank/README.md

 # The Bank Application

 This is the bank sample application for IV1201.
-The purpose is to show usage of Java frameworks and tools.
+The purpose is to show usage of Java frameworks and tools. **The latest supported JDK is 22, since it's the latest version supported by the PMD static analyzer.**

 ## Tools